NoHaWeb/Agenor/CODE_OF_CONDUCT.md

 - All reported behavior that violates the code of conduct will be reviewed immediately.
 - Project maintainers have the right to remove or address content and contributors that do not meet these standards.
 - If community members do not follow these guidelines, they may be temporarily or permanently excluded from the project.

+## Contact

+If you experience or witness behavior contrary to this code of conduct, contact vasadam@email.com.